fescobar96/Crime-Prediction-in-San-Francisco/README.md

 | gamma            | 0.2    |
 | colsample_bytree | 0.7    |

 The table above shows the hyperparameters for our model after performing a grid search for 8 hours and 43 minutes.
 Please note that the best values were not extremes of the hyperparameters list of values, with *colsample_bytree* being the only exception.
-This indicates that we could possibly improve our model by experimenting with greater values for our hyperparameter *colsample_bytree*.
+This indicates that we could improve our model by experimenting with higher values for our hyperparameter *colsample_bytree*.

 ------